The Dream (Hold On to Your Dream): Critical reception

 Cash Box magazine compared the song to Cara's previous soundtrack excursion, stating that it "begins dream-like and builds to an energetic race in the 'Flashdance...
 What a Feeling' mold."
 However, they added that "Cara showcases a different vocal side here, and with aggressive guitar backdrop the side stands on its own."

 Upon recognizing the day in history on which Cara reached number one in the US with "Flashdance...
-What a Feeling", the editors at history.com noted, "Unfortunately for Cara, her next soundtrack hit... would not have nearly the same cultural impact."
+What a Feeling", the editors at History.com noted, "Unfortunately for Cara, her next soundtrack hit... would not have nearly the same cultural impact."

 Music video

 The promotional clip for the song featured Cara doing some lip-syncing and dancing along against two different backdrops: one inside her home after receiving a note that reads, "We miss you, Irene!
 Your friends at D.C.
 Cab", and the other on the streets of London with hackney carriages and historical landmarks balancing out the slapstick scenes from the film that appear throughout the video.
-For example, a scene from the film in which two of the drivers try frantically to exit a cab that has stalled on railroad tracks as a train approaches is sandwiched between shots of Cara singing and dancing in front of the Frieze of Parnassus at the Albert Memorial.
+For example, a scene from the film in which two of the drivers Albert Hockenberry (Adam Baldwin) and Tyrone Bywater (Charlie Barnett) try frantically to exit a cab that has stalled on railroad tracks as a train approaches is sandwiched between shots of Cara singing and dancing in front of the Frieze of Parnassus at the Albert Memorial.

 As with the video for her previous single, "Why Me?", the video for the D.C.
 Cab song was directed and edited by Doug Dowdle and produced by Jeffrey Abelson, a then up-and-coming movie studios liaison for music television shows and record companies.
 His arranging of the shoot for the video for this song was helpful in establishing his role as go-between.
 Cara was in production on a film in Europe, and he assured Universal Pictures that he would get Cara to appear in the music video.
 He told Billboard magazine, "I flew over there, set everything up and lensed her in less than a day."
 Since Cara was living in New York City some months later when Abelson was in town shooting the video for the Ray Parker Jr. single "Ghostbusters", she agreed to be included as one of a dozen celebrities providing individual cameos in which they shouted the film song's name into the camera.